benkeser/info550_FinalProject_YixinYang/README.md

   - show Top6_table, summary_vaccine_table, Deliver_plot

 `Dockerfile`
+- DOCKER BUILD:
  Instructions for building the image:
    1. Pull r-ubuntu from Docker hub
-   2. Create project directory and sed it to working directory
+   2. Create project directory and send it to working directory
    3. CREATE an ENV variable  set environment variables in image to fit windows systems and     Mac/Linux-OS-specific target
    4. Create code output directories in container
    5. Copy necessary files to the container directories